Also see Computer Humor, Computer Pages, Computer Poems, and Email

 27 to post URL's where one can see examples of different light bulbs;

-14 to post that the URL's were posted incorrectly and the post the corrected URL's;
+14 to post that the URL's were posted incorrectly and to post the corrected URL's;

 33 to link all posts to date, then quote them including all headers and footers and then add "Me too";